microsoft/vscode-jupyter/.github/endgame_plan.md

   - Enable `Publish Extension`, you do not need an approval to build the VSIX.
   - DO NOT ask for approval for the extension publish step, this step should only be done after sanity testing is done and ready to release.
 - [ ] Sanity test release candidate VSIX against VS Code RC
+  Tip: You can use the dev containers in the this repo for testing against linux (just open the repo and use thd command `Dev Containers: Reopen in Container`)
   - [ ] Windows
     - [ ] win32-x64
     - [ ] win32-ia32